jmlee0415/jmlee0415.github.io/_pages/about.md

 permalink: /about/
 layout: single
 ---
-Hi, this is Jeongmin Lee.
+Hi, this is Jeongmin Lee who is an aspiring data analyst.
-I am currently learning data analysis.

-안녕하세요. 데이터 분석을 공부하고 있는 이정민입니다.
+For further information, click here : https://github.com/jmlee0415 & https://velog.io/@jmlee04150